VS-work/node-debug/README.md

 Open `Chrome DevTools`->`Console` and you will see expected output.

-`Important note`: if you want to see JS objects as is, please don't apply formatters to them (see `Formatters` section in https://www.npmjs.com/package/debug).
+*Important note*: if you want to see JS objects as is (collapsable), please don't apply formatters to them (see `Formatters` section in https://www.npmjs.com/package/debug).
 In following, for example, code https://github.com/VS-work/node-debug/blob/master/src/waffle-server.ts#L15 we get JS objects as is.

 ## Pros: